mikietechie/gocurrenciesapi/README.md

 2. Fetch a list of all currency names
 3. Convert from one currency to another a given amount.
 4. Query the rate at a given point in time.
-5. Query the time series data for selected currencies in a given tim period
+5. Query the time series data for selected currencies in a given time period

 From an Admin Dashboard Users with the admin role can add more manage users, clients and client top ups.